ldomb/ansible-role-sat6register/README.md

 For the admin password you will need to generate a vault_admin_pass and place the encrypted password in group_vars/all/vault

+If you are running this from a roles/ directory specify the path to the vars and vault file
+vars_files:
+    - "roles/sat6register/group_vars/all/vars"
+    - "roles/sat6register/group_vars/all/vault"

 ## Example Playbook

 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too: